Appearance

 Feature setting

 You can copy and paste the following content into the corresponding files to get started quickly.
-For detailed instructions, please refer to the Configuration
+For detailed instructions, please refer to the Configuration section in the left menu.

 json